How Much Is the Average Funeral Cost?

 Funerals are important rituals.
 They can be therapeutic; a way to express your love after someone is gone; a time to get together and celebrate a loved one with the people who knew them best.
 But a funeral service is not the only way to express your appreciation and grieve the loss of a family member or loved one.
 Further, planning years ahead or taking out a life insurance policy aren’t the only ways of paying for a funeral –– and your own home equity may be the key to a memorable, meaningful sendoff.

-Learn more about how you can use a sale-leaseback to cover major life expenses and pay off debts with your home equity.
+Learn more about how you can use a sell and stay transaction to cover major life expenses and pay off debts with your home equity.

 Sources: